gabime/spdlog/README.md

     * Windows debugger (```OutputDebugString(..)```)
     * Easily extendable with custom log targets  (just implement a single function in the [sink](include/spdlog/sinks/sink.h) interface).
 * Log filtering - log levels can be modified in runtime as well as in compile time.
-* Support for loading log levels can be argv or env vars
+* Support for loading log levels from argv or from environment var.

 ## Usage samples